International Dialogue on Underwater Munitions: Chemical Munitions Search & Assessment (CHEMSEA)

-Chemical Munitions, Search and Assessment (CHEMSEA) is a flagship project of the Baltic Sea Region Strategy, financed by the EU Baltic Sea Region Programme 2007-2013.
+Chemical Munitions, Search and Assessment (CHEMSEA) is a flagship project of the Baltic Sea Region Strategy, financed by the EU Baltic Sea Region Program 2007-2013.
 The project was initiated in autumn 2011 and will last through early 2014.
 It has a budget of €4.5M, which is part-financed by the European Union through the European Regional Development Fund.
 Goals that were formulated for the project: